STUDY

 Separable Phrasal Verbs

-These are the phrasal verbs whose words (e.g., verb and preposition) can be separated to be used at different places in a sentence.
-Such phrasal verbs can be used both in its joined form as well as in its separated form.
+Separable phrasal verbs are those whose parts (verb and preposition/adverb) can be separated in a sentence.
+They can be used either in their joined form or separated form.

 • Please turn on the heater.